Rules and regulations

 Ship recycling

-To ensure safe and environmentally sound recycling of ships, the Hong Kong Convention has been adopted within IMO, but the Convention has not yet entered into force.
-This is why the EU has adopted a regulation on ship recycling and inventory of hazardous materials.
+To ensure safe and environmentally sound recycling of ships, the Hong Kong Convention has been adopted within IMO.
+The EU adopted a regulation on ship recycling and inventory of hazardous materials before the Hong Kong Convention was ratified.
 Hazardous materials on Finnlines ships were identified, sampled and analysed during 2020.
 An inventory shall be maintained throughout the operational life of the ship.

 Ballast water management